 A general fund reserve in the BPW budget available to increase an agency's appropriation in the event of an emergency or other reason.
-It not a large pot of funding, and can only cover smaller issues.

 - DBM monitors/recommends/controls disbursements from the Contingent Fund.
-Any use of the fund must be proposed to DBM and DBM prepares the BPW item. - Upon approval from the BPW, transfers from the contingent fund are made by budget amendment (processed by DBM). - One of only two ways to get new general funds for the current year.
+Any use of the fund must be proposed to DBM and DBM prepares the BPW item. - Upon approval from the BPW, transfers from the contingent fund are made by budget amendment (processed by DBM).